ArazAbishov/abishov.github.io/_posts/2021-06-06-android-studio-on-ipad.markdown

 ### Android emulators

-1: Before installing emulators, make sure that to accept the SDK licenses
+1: Before installing emulators, make sure that to accept the SDK licenses:

 ```bash
 ~/Android/Sdk/tools/bin/sdkmanager --licenses
 ```

-2: We need to put the Android SDK tools on path:
+2: We need to put the Android SDK tools on the path:

 ```bash
 nano ~/.bashrc